 Financial Issues for Property Owners

-Rent control regulations can have serious financial implications for property owners and real estate investors.
+Rent cap regulations can have serious financial implications for property owners and real estate investors.
 Rent control may discourage builders and investors from creating new housing, contributing to the high demand and homelessness problems.

 The 2019 Tenant Relief Act